 The Best French Fries Ever

-Just take one look at those fries in the photo above and you can see why.
-I remember Chef David Nelson explaining to me how to make the perfect French fry and writing this post about the technique.
-I'm sharing his article with you so you too can make French Fries like those above.
+Could you look at those fries in the above photo and see why?
+I remember Chef David Nelson explaining how to make the perfect French fry and writing this post about the technique.
+So, I'm sharing his article with you so you can make French Fries like those above.

 How to Prepare Perfect French Fries